angieology/simple-vpn/README.md

 So when node makes use of streams, it handles the entire request as if it's dealing with exactly that - a long movie broken up into 5-min clips.
 You'd have a sequence of videos to process, one after the other, until it's finally done uploading and the end event is emitted.
 Think of it this way, a computer thinks faster than humans, so when you (a human) tries to code and think like a machine, imagine that time is slowed down for them, in order for the human and the machine to communicate.
 When you're coding a video upload, think about how that looks like in slow motion.

 Generalizing to all streams, a video upload is a 'write' action, whereas a download is a 'read' action.
 All streams are either of these, or even both.
 When you can both read and write, you have a duplex stream -- like a telephone.

+`streams` are one of Node's core modules, inheriting from the `EventEmitter` that allows for events like 'end' or 'error', and to emit custom events.
+In turn, `http` and `fs` inherit from `streams` API.

 The archetype of all node streams follows this pattern: